cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    $ poetry add <project>

-While pip_ is the workhorse of the Python packaging ecosystem, you should normally use higher-level tools to install your package:
+While pip_ is the workhorse of the Python packaging ecosystem, you should use higher-level tools to install your package:

 - If the package is an application, install it with pipx_.
 - If the package is a library, install it with `poetry add`_ in other projects.